HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 #### Information Blocking

-Does the implementation of security labeling and data segmentation for privacy lead to information blocking?
+Does the implementation of security labeling and data segmentation for privacy lead to "information blocking"?

 __Information blocking is a matter of policy; security labeling is a policy-neutral technology__

 Security labeling is a technological building block which enables fine-grained control over healthcare information by identifying and marking different types of sensitive data.
-It does not determine per se whether or not access to any part of the information should be blocked for a requester based on these markings.
-Information blocking, i.e. whether a provider blocks access to all or parts of a patient’s health information, is a matter of policy that can happen with or without security labels based on the policy decisions made by a provider.
+It does not prescribe, per se, whether or not access to any part of the information should be blocked for a requester based on these markings.
+On the contrary, it can be argued that security labeling enables more data to flow as the data can be tagged for special handling enabled by a Data Use and Reciprocal Support Agreement (DURSA).

+Information blocking (i.e. when a provider blocks access to all or parts of a patient’s health information), is a matter of policy and can happen with or without security labels based on the policy decisions made by a provider.
 Simply because a piece of information is marked with a certain sensitivity or confidentiality label does not mean that the provider must block access to that piece of information.

-It is important to delineate the policy-neutral technological infrastructure that is provided by the security labeling system, from different types of policy decisions that may rely, among other factors, on security labels.
-Particularly, disagreeing with a specific policy which can be implemented based on security labels should not be conflated as an argument against security labeling technology.
+It is important to delineate the policy-enhancing, yet policy-neutral technological infrastructure, provided by the security labeling system, from different types of policy decisions that may rely, among other factors, on security labels.
+Particularly, disagreeing with a specific policy which can be implemented based on security labels should not be conflated as an argument against the security labeling technology.

 __Security Labels Could be Informative__